xarkenz/mars-red/docs/about/index.md

 ---
 layout: default
-title: MIPS Reference
+title: About
-permalink: /mips
+permalink: /about
-nav_order: 5
+nav_order: 2
 has_children: true
 ---